ahmedsomaa/mobile-systems/README.md

    2.4 [Assignment 4](./assignments/assignment-4/README.md) - A simple app to create an audio player.

    2.5 [Assignment 5](./assignments/assignment-5/README.md) - A simple app to create a map app with animated notification.

+   2.6 [Assignment 6](./assignments//assignment-6/README.md) - A simple app to add dynamic images using redux.